jundalisay/spblist/content/en/research/mohammad/quran/_index.md

 ---
-title: "The Noble Quran Simplified"
+title: "The Annunaki Quran"
 linkTitle: "Quran"
 image: "/covers/quran.jpg"
-description: We replace 'Allah' with Enki or Enlil based on Sumerian mythology
+description: We replace 'Enki' with Enki or Enlil based on Sumerian mythology, an effort to solve extremism conclusively.
-weight: 1
+weight: 2
 # date2020-10-31
 ---